Description

 GitHub Copilot

 GitHub Copilot is an advanced AI pair programming tool that provides contextually relevant code suggestions directly within the development environment.
-Powered by OpenAI's Codex model, it analyzes the current file, adjacent files, comments, and function names to generate appropriate code blocks, significantly accelerating development workflow while maintaining code quality and consistency.
+Powered by OpenAI's Codex model, it analyzes the current file, adjacent files, comments, and function names to generate appropriate code blocks.